Big Rip: Overview

 where w is defined above, H0 is Hubble's constant and Ωm is the present value of the density of all the matter in the universe.

-However, observations of the galaxy cluster speeds by the Chandra X-ray Observatory seem to suggest the value of w is approximately −0.99, meaning the Big Rip will not happen.
+Observations of galaxy cluster speeds by the Chandra X-ray Observatory seem to suggest the value of w is between approximately −0.907 and −1.075, meaning the Big Rip cannot be ruled out.
+Based on the above equation, if the observation determines that w is less than −1 but greater than or equal to −1.075, the Big Rip would occur in approximately 152 billion years at the earliest.
+More recent data from Planck mission indicates the value of w to be −1.028 (&pm;0.031), pushing the earliest possible time of Big Rip to approximately 200 billion years into the future.

-Authors' example
+Hypothetical example

 In their paper, the authors consider a hypothetical example with w = −1.5, H0 = 70 km/s/Mpc, and Ωm = 0.3, in which case the Big Rip would happen approximately 22 billion years from the present.
 In this scenario, galaxies would first be separated from each other about 200 million years before the Big Rip.
 About 60 million years before the Big Rip, galaxies would begin to disintegrate as gravity becomes too weak to hold them together.
 Planetary systems like the Solar System would become gravitationally unbound about three months before the Big Rip, and planets would fly off into the rapidly expanding universe.
-In the last minutes, stars and planets would be torn apart, and the now-dispersed atoms would be destroyed about 10−19 seconds before the end.
-At the time the Big Rip occurs, even spacetime itself would be ripped apart and the scale factor would be infinity.
+In the last minutes, stars and planets would be torn apart, and the now-dispersed atoms would be destroyed about 10−19 seconds before the end (the atoms will first be ionized as electrons fly off, followed by the dissociation of the atomic nuclei).
+At the time of the Big Rip occurs the scale factor becomes infinity.

 Observed universe

 Evidence indicates w to be very close to −1 in our universe, which makes w the dominating term in the equation.
-The closer that w is to −1, the closer the denominator is to zero and the further the Big Rip is in the future.
-If w were exactly equal to −1, the Big Rip could not happen, regardless of the values of H0 or Ωm.
+The closer w is to −1, the closer the denominator is to zero and the further the Big Rip is in the future.
+If w were exactly −1, the Big Rip could not happen, regardless of the values of H0 or Ωm.

 According to the latest cosmological data available, the uncertainties are still too large to discriminate among the three cases w < −1, w = −1, and w > −1.

+Moreover, it is nearly impossible to measure w to be exactly at −1 due to statistical fluctuations.
+This means that the measured value of w can be arbitrarily close to −1 but not exactly at −1, hence the earliest possible date of the Big Rip can be pushed back further with more accurate measurements but the Big Rip is very difficult to completely rule out.